Check if your property can be released

 - Notarized letter

-If you are unable to come in person to claim your property, you may write and notarize a letter to allow someone else to get your property.
+If you are unable to come in person to claim your property, you may write and have notarized a letter to allow someone else to get your property.
 Parents can pick up property on behalf of their minor children.

 Additional property information

 There may be other requirements before your property can be released, depending on what the property item is and how it came to be in police custody.

 If the item was seized as evidence in a case, the item cannot be returned until the prosecution of the case has been completed and the District Attorney releases a judgment that the property can be returned to you.

 Property taken for safekeeping must be claimed within 90 days before it is disposed of by the police department.
 Safekeeping property will be marked as "SK" on your property receipt.